E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

 \subsubsection{Datasets}

-We conduct experiments of app recall on a private dataset from our app recommendation scenario.
-The anonymous search logs are collected, where the system returns a list of relevant apps to the user based on the user's input query.
+We conduct app recall experiments on a private dataset from our app recommendation scenario.
+The anonymous user search logs are used as the training dataset, with each sample containing a query-app pair, representing that the user clicks the app after submitting the query.
+A human-annotated dataset is provided as the test set, comprising 200 queries and, for each query, a corresponding list of apps that satisfy it.

-The detailed statistics of the private dataset are shown in Table~\ref{tab:dataset_stat_private}.
+The detailed statistics of the private dataset are shown in Table~\ref{tab:dataset_stat}.